 Ribs are one of those things that people don’t often realize can be made at home.
 And if they do think about it, it seems to be difficult or unattainable.
 Let me tell you though, learning how to cook ribs in the oven will totally change your barbecue game.
 It’s surprisingly simple to do and in just a few hours you have restaurant quality ribs at home!

 How To Remove The Membrane From the Ribs

 To truly get “falling off the bone tender” ribs, you need to address the membrane.

 There are specialty tools for removing the membrane, but any long and blunt utensil will do well enough.
 I like to use my finger or the rounded end of a rubber spatula.
-The membrane lifts a surprising amount off of the ribs, so a lot of different utensils can work.
+The membrane peels off surprisingly easy once you have a hold of it.

 The thing to avoid is a knife.
 If you lift the knife during the initial insertion it can cut the membrane and make it difficult to remove.
 Once it breaks into smaller pieces it often feels like you’re chasing them around the ribs.
-However, if you get the entire membrane lifted at once, it removes with one quick motion.
+However, if you get one side of the membrane lifted at once, it peels away with one quick motion.

 Do I Have To Remove The Membrane?